dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

   CREATE DATABASE clusterproxy OWNER cdpadmin ENCODING 'UTF8';
   ```

-- Create the following databases for CDW in the external PostgreSQL server.
+- Create the following CDW databases in the external PostgreSQL server.
+These databases need to be pre-created prior to deploying CDW on the CDP PvC ECS platform.

   ```yaml
   CREATE DATABASE dasenv OWNER cdpadmin ENCODING 'UTF8';